GregTheMadMonk/tnl-noa/Documentation/Tutorials/Reduction/tutorial_03_Reduction.md

 ### Product<a name="flexible_parallel_reduction_product"></a>

 To demonstrate the effect of the *idempotent element*, we will now compute product of all elements of the vector.
-The *idempotent element* is one for multiplication and we also need to replace `a+=b` with `a*=b` in the definition of `reduce` and `volatileReduce`.
-We get the following code: i
+The *idempotent element* is one for multiplication and we also need to replace `a+=b` with `a*=b` in the definition of `reduce`.
+We get the following code:

 \include ProductExample.cpp

 leading to output like this: